Choose the right QR code feature

 Permanent QR codes

-Explore →Keep existing QR codes redirecting even after plan changes, cancellations, or analytics limits.
+Explore →Keep existing QR codes redirecting after normal plan changes or analytics limits.

 Best for printed materials that must keep working